liberland/docs/blockchain/judiciary/initial_proposal.md

 ## Court Costs
 ### Collateral
-The collateral signifies the on-chain funds allocated to individuals assisting in the adjudication process: the judges and, if utilized, the jury.
+The collateral signifies the on-chain funds allocated to individuals assisting in the adjudication process: the judges.
 The court costs, as well as any dues to the victorious party—such as the awarded amount—are to be defined by the judge or judges.

 The magnitude of the collateral depends on the mutual agreement between the parties regarding the judge.
 The collateral can be staked into the contract originating the dispute, be it a contract traditional or smart (refer to the following section), or it can be enforced alongside the award itself.
 The former scenario is ideal, while the latter is often the practical occurrence.
 For these instances, mechanisms will be installed to guarantee that the judge and the prevailing party are compensated.
 These mechanisms will be further explored in the Enforcement section.